Eastern box turtle: Distribution and habitat

 Eastern box turtles are found exclusively in North America, mainly in the eastern United States, as its name implies.
 They occur as far north as southern Maine and the southern and eastern portions of the Michigan Upper Peninsula, south to northern Florida and west to eastern Kansas, Oklahoma, and Texas.
 In the northern parts of their range, they are rarely found above 1,000 ft in elevation, while they may be found up to 6,000 ft in the southern parts of their range.
 The eastern box turtle is considered uncommon to rare in the Great Lakes region; however, populations can be found in areas not bisected by heavily traveled roads.
 In the Midwest, it is a species of concern (or special concern, depending on the terminology used by the state) in Ohio, Michigan, and Indiana.

 Eastern box turtles prefer an enriched habitat over a barren one.
 They prefer deciduous or mixed forested regions, with a moderately moist forest floor that has good drainage.
+A population density of 7.6-9.2 adult turtles per acre was estimated in a mature hardwood forest in eastern Tennessee.
 Bottomland forest is preferred over hillsides and ridges.
 They can also be found in open grasslands, pastures, or under fallen logs or in moist ground, usually moist leaves or wet dirt.